fccview/ackchyually-ai/README.md

 Everything is as simple as it gets, it's a good old regex based scan looking for a hardcoded set of patterns that are likely to be found in AI generated code.

 For styling I went with good old simple css, using a mix of pastel colours, and starting off from an AMAZING CSS library I found: [oxalorg/sakura](https://github.com/oxalorg/sakura).
-A huge thank youh to [@oxalorg](https://github.com/oxalorg) for this incredibly pretty library.
+A huge thank you to [@oxalorg](https://github.com/oxalorg) for this incredibly pretty library.

+You can play around with the tool on [fccview.github.io/ackchyually-ai](https://fccview.github.io/ackchyually-ai)

 ## Want to self host?